jloomis92/Python-Roguelike/README.md

 - [ ] Add in-game Help menu to display things like controls, or any other relevant information.
 - [ ] Add in some new items/spells
 - [ ] Expand ability to have more than one savegame file
+- [ ] Add way to save game without having to exit

 ## Controls
 Until I have the in-game help menu set up, this is the best I can do: